Alfil: Value

 The alfil by itself is not much more powerful than a pawn, but as an additional backup for other pieces, it is worth about half a knight.
 Its value is severely compromised by its being "thrice-colourbound", only being able to reach an eighth of the squares on the 8×8 chessboard; combining it with other pieces usually masks this weakness to some extent.
 A king and eight alfils, with each alfil covering a different eighth of the chessboard, can force checkmate on a bare king.

+Symbol

+Both white and black symbols for the alfil have been accepted in Unicode 17.0, in the Chess Symbols block: